Ed Bowes: Work

 In the 1970s, Bowes began working independently.
 He showed poet Bernadette Mayer how to use a 35mm camera.
-In 1970, they wrote the screenplay Fast Food, and she produced Memory, her photographic diary of a month in their lives, in July of 1971.
-Bowes and Mayer went on to make the videos Sexless and matter in 1973.
-Then, with poet Clark Coolidge, Bowes made the number of, niggle, and headland in 1974.
-These videos were screened at the Holly Solomon Gallery in the first exhibition of Ed Bowes’ work that same year.
+In 1970, they wrote the screenplay Fast Food, and in July of 1971, she produced Memory, a photographic diary of a month in their lives.
+This naturally led Bowes to video.
+He and Mayer went on to make the videos Sexless and matter in 1973.
+With poet Clark Coolidge, Bowes made the number of, niggle, and headland in 1974.
+These videos were screened at the Holly Solomon Gallery in the first exhibition of Ed Bowes' work that same year.

-Ed Bowes, Audio Experimental Theater performance of Sexless/Half a Family, WBAI Folio, October 1976.
-Photo by Joan Schwartz.

-In 1975, when invited to produce a radio play for the Audio-Experimental Theatre on WBAI FM—in a series that included Meredith Monk, Helen Adam, Vito Acconci, John Cage, Philip Glass, Joan Jonas, Yvonne Rainer, Robert Wilson, and Richard Foreman—Bowes returned to a previous subject and broadcast Sexless/Half a Family, featuring a large cast from the arts community.
+In 1975, when invited by Charles Ruas to adapt his video work into a radio play for the Audio-Experimental Theatre on WBAI FM—in a series that included Meredith Monk, Helen Adam, Vito Acconci, John Cage, Philip Glass, Joan Jonas, Yvonne Rainer, Robert Wilson, and Richard Foreman—Bowes returned to a previous subject and broadcast Sexless/Half a Family, featuring a large cast from the arts community.

 In 1975, Bowes focused on Romance (156 min), his major feature film, which he wrote, produced and directed.
 Romance was the first feature-length fictional narrative made in video.
 In it, Bowes used cinema craft and technique to shadow and subvert the structure and content of conventional narrative fiction—for example, casting a woman, Karen Achenbach, as the lead male character.
 The film concludes in a final, highly choreographed, 20-minute single take.
 Romance premiered with a four-night screening at The Kitchen, and was also televised on WNYC.

 In the same spirit of experimentation, Ed Bowes wrote, directed and produced his next three feature films: Better, Stronger (1978), How to Fly (1980) and Spitting Glass (1990).
-He drew his cast from the arts community, including Vito Acconci, Mary Barnan, Elizabeth Cannon, Joan Schwartz, Karen Achenbach, Gregor Hornyak, James Dagliesh, Ed Friedman, Phil O’Reilly, Rochelle Kraut, Kenny Goodman, Donald Munroe, Richard Tiernan, Anne Troy, Charles Ruas, Juris Jurjevics, Robert Longo, John McNulty, Cindy Sherman, Eric Bogosian, Rosie Hall and Ed's brother, Tom Bowes, among others.
+He drew his cast from the arts community, including Vito Acconci, Mary Barnan, Elizabeth Cannon, Joan Schwartz, Karen Achenbach, Gregor Hornyak, James Dagliesh, Ed Friedman, Phil O'Reilly, Rochelle Kraut, Kenny Goodman, Donald Munroe, Richard Tiernan, Anne Troy, Charles Ruas, Juris Jurjevics, Robert Longo, John McNulty, Cindy Sherman, Eric Bogosian, Rosie Hall and Ed's brother, Tom Bowes, among others.